 So, which one is better?
 Loblaws aka Superstore or Costco?

 Well, let’s take a look, shall we?
 I warn you some of this post might be biased because I tend to go to each for certain things.

 When I said bias, I didn’t mean that I would analyze that one I preferred more first.
-Therefore, for fairness sake, I have ordered these in alphabetical order, with Costco going first.
+Therefore, for the sake of fairness, I have ordered these in alphabetical order, with Costco going first.

 Loblaws (Superstore or No Frills in my part of town) doesn’t require a membership.
 I personally really like the design of the products available in their home section and their Joe Fresh line.
 Their produce can be hit or miss though.
 I remember buying a bag of organic carrots that seemed to produce sour milky water/ discharge well before the expiry date (haha sorry to give you a visual).
 Unfortunately, I was too lazy and too passive to go and return my milky bag of organic carrots.
 However, I hear that the quality of the produce depends on the Superstore and when you go (make sure to go on the day of grocery stock up).
 No Frills is usually great for produce.

 Also, another big factor is that Costco does not accept Mastercard or Visa.
 Only cash, debit, or American Express.
-For the die hard MBNA Rewards card holder in me, this is a big no no.
+For the die-hard MBNA Rewards World Elite® Mastercard® card holder in me, this is a big no-no.

 I still have that tub of hummus from the previous post that I haven’t opened yet.
 It’s still sitting in a deep freeze somewhere haha.
 I should probably throw it away.